3D Printed Wireless Analytics

 Research

 My work is focused on giving people with disabilities the voice, tools and agency to advocate for themselves.
 I take a multifaceted approach that includes machine learning, 3D printing, and tool building.
-At a high level, my goal is to tackle the technical challenges necessary for everyday individuals and communities to solve real-world problems (see all the Make4all projects).
+At a high level, my goal is to tackle the technical challenges necessary for individuals and communities of people with disabilities to solve real-world problems (see all the Make4all projects).

 Some of my writing about my disability experience and my Lyme blog